hnguyen1174/ISLR_Reviews/README.md

-# ISLR_Reviews
+# Statistics Review

-This contains the codes from the book "An Introduction to Statistical Learning" (v2)
+This contains the notes and codes from statistics texts:
+* An Introduction to Statistical Learning (E2)
+* Statistical Rethinking, A Bayesian Course with Example in R and Stan